apache/sedona/docs/setup/maven-coordinates.md

 ## Use Sedona fat jars

 !!!warning
 	For Scala/Java/Python/R users, this is the most common way to use Sedona in your environment.
-Do not use separate Sedona jars othwerwise you will get dependency conflicts. `sedona-python-adapter` already contains all you need.
+Do not use separate Sedona jars otherwise you will get dependency conflicts. `sedona-python-adapter` already contains all you need.

 The optional GeoTools library is required only if you want to use CRS transformation and ShapefileReader.
-This wrapper library is a re-distriution of GeoTools official jars.
+This wrapper library is a re-distribution of GeoTools official jars.
 The only purpose of this library is to bring GeoTools jars from OSGEO repository to Maven Central.
-This libary is under GNU Lesser General Public License (LGPL) license so we cannot package it in Sedona official release.
+This library is under GNU Lesser General Public License (LGPL) license so we cannot package it in Sedona official release.

 !!! abstract "Sedona with Apache Spark"